aws-samples/serverless-patterns/kendra-bedrock-cdk-python/README.md

-# AWS Lambda to Amazon Kendra to Amazon Bedrock
+# AWS Lambda from Amazon Kendra to Amazon Bedrock

 This pattern contains a sample stack that utilizes an AWS Lambda function to retrieve documents from an Amazon Kendra index and then pass it to Amazon Bedrock to generate a response.
 The pattern includes usage of the Amazon S3 data source connector.